OS Open Roads

 How is this data supplied and what do I need to use it?

 OS Open Roads is available to download.
-You can also get it on DVD.
 You’ll need geographic information system (GIS) software to use the data.

 Can you use OS Open Roads for in-vehicle navigation systems?